2. HopSkipDrive

 Enterprise Platform

-The result is the first-ever interactive transportation planner and HSD’s flagship SAAS product.
+The result: the first-ever interactive transportation planner, and HopSkipDrive’s flagship SaaS product to date.

 A. New Information Architecture